dneumnn/ws24/README.md

+# WS24 Intelligente Informationssysteme

-This is the repo for WS24 Intelligente Informationssysteme
+This is the repo for WS24 Intelligente Informationssysteme.